Shots-of-Rhapsody/Shots-of-Rhapsody/src/content/posts/morality-to-math.md

 ## Purpose

-We aim to re-engineer ethical debate into something **auditable**, **testable**, and **pluralistic** — not to replace philosophy, but to give it syntax.
+The aim is to re-engineer ethical debate into something **auditable**, **testable** & **pluralistic** , not to replace philosophy, but to give it syntax.

 1. **Formalize**
-   Represent the great normative theories — *consequentialism*, *deontology*, *virtue ethics*, and others — as evaluators.
+   Represent the great normative theories, *consequentialism*, *deontology*, *virtue ethics* & others as evaluators.
-   Each theory becomes a function: it takes in states of the world, outputs moral rankings, and can be inspected line by line.
+   Each theory becomes a function: it takes in states of the world, outputs moral rankings & can be inspected line by line.

    ```python
    # Consequentialism